 This issue was also discussed to some degree and public comment indicated at the least a fear that leasing and aquaculture activities may have an adverse impact on property values.
-Industry commented that there does not appear to be any concrete evidence that aquaculture activity adversely affects property values.
+Members of the group involved with the aquaculture industry noted that there does not appear to be any concrete evidence that aquaculture activity adversely affects property values.